LODSContent/Challenge-V3-Framework/Templates/Sections/AzureSubCancel.md

 >[!help] Want to learn more?
 Review the documentation on [how to cancel you Azure subscription](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/cancel-azure-subscription "Cancel your Azure Subscription").

-####Turn off recurring billing in the Microsoft 365 admin center of your Microsoft 365 E5 (no Teams) trial subscription to avoid charges to your credit card.
+####Turn off recurring billing in the Microsoft 365 admin center of your Microsoft 365 E5 (no Teams) and cancel your trial subscription to avoid charges to your credit card.

 >[+alert] Expand for guidance on turning off recurring billing your Microsoft 365 E5 (no Teams) trial subscription.
 - Open **Microsoft Edge**, go to +++https://admin.microsoft.com+++, sign in to the Microsoft Defender portal as +++@lab.Variable(GlobalAdmin)+++ using +++@lab.Variable(UserPassword)+++ as the password, and then dismiss all prompts.